-8. Sexual abuse and harassment
+9. Sexual abuse and harassment

-The school will prohibit all forms of sexual abuse and harassment, including sexual harassment, gender-based bullying and sexual violence.
+The school will promote and enforce a zero-tolerance approach to all forms of sexual abuse and harassment, including sexual harassment, gender-based bullying and sexual violence.

 The school's procedures for handling child-on-child sexual abuse and harassment are detailed in the Child-on-child Abuse Policy.

 The school will respond promptly and appropriately to any sexual harassment complaints in line with the Child Protection and Safeguarding Policy; appropriate steps will be taken to stop the harassment and prevent any reoccurrence.
-Discipline for incidents of sexual harassment will be determined based on the nature of the case, the ages of those involved and any previous related incidents.
+Disciplinary sanctions for incidents of sexual harassment will be determined based on the nature of the case, the ages of those involved and any previous related incidents.